paperswithcode/model-index/docs/1_quickstart/howitworks.md

     README: docs/inception-v3-readme.md
 ```

+Every field except for `Name` is **optional**.

-The fields present in this file are **common fields** that are automatically recognized by Papers with Code
+The fields you can see above are **common fields** that are automatically recognized by Papers with Code
 and enable comparison across different models.
 You can also add any number of **custom fields** that are
 specific to your model or library.
 For example:

 ```yaml
 Models: